daigokk/LIA/README.md

-# Dual-Channel Software Lock-in Amplifier with Digilent Analog Discovery
+# LIA: Dual-Channel Software Lock-in Amplifier with Digilent Analog Discovery
   ![Hard copy](./docs/images/HardCopy.png)
 ## 🔬 What is this?
   - This software is a Windows-based software Lock-In Amplifier (LIA) designed for precision signal measurement and analysis.
 It interfaces seamlessly with Digilent Analog Discovery 2/3 devices, enabling real-time amplitude and phase detection up to 100 kHz.
 Ideal for research, education, and experimental applications in measurement engineering.